Why Manage Multiple Twitter/X Accounts?

 |---|---|---|

-| Phone verification on every login | IP changes or fingerprint mismatch | Use consistent proxy and browser profile |
+| Phone verification on every login | IP changes or fingerprint mismatch | Use a consistent proxy and browser profile |

-| Account locked after creation | Created too fast or from suspicious IP | Wait 24h between new accounts, use residential IPs |
+| Account locked after creation | Created too fast or from a suspicious IP | Wait 24h between new accounts, use residential IPs |

 | Shadow ban (reduced reach) | Automated behavior detected | Reduce posting frequency, engage naturally |

-| Multiple accounts suspended together | Accounts linked by IP/fingerprint | Use isolated profiles with unique fingerprints |
+| Multiple accounts suspended together | Accounts linked by IP/fingerprint | Use isolated browser profiles with unique fingerprints |

-| Can’t add phone number | Number already used on another account | Each account needs unique phone number or use VoIP |
+| Can’t add a phone number | Number already used on another account | Use a unique phone number per account, or a VoIP number |

 Frequently Asked Questions